neoclide/plug.nvim/Readme.md

 * Async and run git commands in parallel
 * Quick remap for view update logs and diffs
 * High performance for speedup (no remote host)
-* Run `UpdateRemotePlugins` command only when necessary
+* Run `UpdateRemotePlugins` command and generate helptags when necessary
 * No cache, no magic

 ## Install